Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 Unraveling the Cause or Causes of Endometriosis

 It is highly unlikely that there will be a discovery of “THE’ unifying cause of endometriosis any time soon, if ever.
 However, this is still possible on a gene level and is a focus of ongoing research.
 But when you are looking for actionable, practical answers, this uncertainty should be framed a little better.
 Far more likely than not, the causes (plural) of endometriosis are polygenic (multiple gene aberrations), multifactorial, and most likely differ between individuals.
-In general, this certainly affects choosing the best treatment plan for any disease, and the same situation exists in other diseases we treat.
+The same situation exists in other diseases we treat.
 There is no single cause of cancer, blood pressure problems, different types of diabetes, and so on.
 Yet, treatment options are increasing because we are now searching for causative factors and targeted therapies at a molecular, genetic, epigenetic and genomic level.
 That is a mouthful, but these subcellular molecular factors control everything in your body, normal and abnormal.
 More on this below.

 Theories

-One thing is for certain, in order for endo to grow and cause problems it has to get there somehow and take root first.
+One thing is for certain, for endo to grow and cause problems it must get there somehow and take root first.
 Other than retrograde menstruation, how else might that happen?

 Other theories as to how endo originates include:

-There are others, and variations of the above have also been proposed.
+There are others, and variations or mixtures of the above have also been proposed.

 Endometriosis Growth and Progression

 Finding out how endometriosis develops will eventually lead to prevention strategies, which may be highly individualized.
 But for now, the more actionable question is, once the initial cells are there, what causes them to grow and regrow, and at different rates?
-It is the growth that gets you into trouble with symptoms by triggering inflammation, fibrosis and pain.
+It is the growth that gets you into trouble with symptoms by triggering inflammation, fibrosis (scar tissue) and pain.
 Keep in mind that there are three general types of endo: 1/ superficial 2/ deep infiltrating and 3/ endometrioma.
 These can overlap, or not.
-So, there will never be a one-size-fits-all solution in all likelihood.
+So, most likely, there will never be a one-size-fits-all solution.

-So, the following is where we are going with all this, what is medically/surgically actionable now and what you can do proactively today that may influence your personal situation.
-The latter is in the realm of lifestyle and diet, but grounded in science.
-There is a lot of woo-woo “alternative” stuff out there but also quite a bit that is evidence-informed and that can be helpful.
+So, the following is where we are going with all this.
+What is medically/surgically actionable now and what you can do proactively today that may influence your personal situation?
+The latter is in the realm of lifestyle and diet but grounded in science.
+There is a lot of woo-woo “alternative” stuff out there but also quite a bit of holistic natural options that is evidence-informed and can be helpful.

 Genetics and Genomics

-From epidemiologic, twin, single gene, and genome-wide association studies (GWAS) there is little doubt that your risk for developing endo is largely grounded in multiple genes (polygenic) and their polymorphisms (alterations of various magnitudes).
-Further, genes can interact with each other, either amplifying or attenuating disease.
+From epidemiologic, twin, single gene, and genome-wide association studies (GWAS) there is little doubt that risk factors for developing endo is largely grounded in multiple genes (polygenic) and their polymorphisms (alterations of various magnitudes).
+In addition, genes can interact with each other, either amplifying or reducing disease.
 But inheriting less desirable gene polymorphisms or mutations is not the be-all end-all because how these genes are activated or suppressed is dependent upon other multifactorial influences (e.g. your environment, including nutrition, toxins and lifestyle choices).
 In other words, you may inherit good cards or bad cards, but how they play out can be influenced.
-These influences are based on genomics and epigenetics and related sciences like proteomics, metabolomics, nutrigenomics, and so on, introduced below.
+These influences are based on genomics and epigenetics and related sciences like proteomics, metabolomics, nutrigenomics, and so on.
+Basically, these sciences all study how genes are suppressed or expressed.

 Epigenetics